 Page last updated:

-iPadOS is an operating system branched from iOS and is now being developed in parallel.
-Previously iPads would only see few, if any, changes year-over-year in software, and this dedicated OS signifies Apple wants to do more for the tablet line.
+Previously, iPads would only see few, if any, changes year-over-year in software.
+This dedicated OS signifies that Apple wants to do more for the tablet line.

 What devices can run iPadOS?

 Apple Pencil gained some new tricks in iPadOS 14.
-Users can now use the Pencil to write text into any text entry block on iPadOS.
-The text recognition is instant and places the typed text in line as you write.
+Users can now use the Pencil to write text into any text-entry block in iPadOS.
+The text recognition is instant, placing the typed text as you write.

-Another small change to the drawing API allow shapes to be recognized as they are drawn so they can be automatically transformed into better looking objects upon completion.
-After you finish drawing a shape or an arrow, just hold the Pencil steady before letting go, it will make the same shape with the same angles that you just drew.
+Another small change to the drawing API allows for real-time shape recognition, allowoing users to transform hand-drawn shapes into refined objects.
+After you finish drawing a shape or an arrow, hold the Apple Pencil steady before letting go.
+It will then create a more polished version of the same shape with the same angles.

-Data detection for text has been added as well.
-Now if you write down a phone number or address, it will be selectable to make a call or search.
+Apple also added data detection for text in iPadOS 14.
+Now, if you write down a phone number or address, you can select it to make a call or search.

-When you write in multiple languages, like with Chinese characters, it will automatically be detected when using scribble or copy and paste functions.
+When writing in multiple languages, iPadOS will automatically detect the language when using scribble or copy-and-paste functions.

 ARKit 4 with LiDAR